-- Past due or delinquent account - Semester Financial Arrangements (SFA) not completed - Fines or fees (library, parking, athletic equipment, etc.) - Insufficient checks - Default on student loan (Stafford, Perkins, Nursing, etc.) - Immunization records not received - Incomplete student loan counseling (entrance or exit counseling) - Incomplete financial aid paperwork (i.e., master promissory note, award letter, etc.)
+Past due or delinquent account Fines (library, parking, athletic equipment, etc.) Insufficient funds Default on student loan (Stafford, Perkins, Nursing, etc.)

+Incomplete student loan exit counseling be hold may result in the student not being able to register, ob

-The hold may result in the student not being able to, register, obtain transcripts or diplomas, or participate in graduation.
+The hold may result in the student not being able to register, obtain transcripts or diplomas, or participate in graduation.